felipeflorencio/Swift-Snippets/README.md

 - `Initialize core data/*`: snippet for you initialize you core date environment;
 - `Receive update about core data update/*`: snippet for you receive any core data update, for new itens added, updated and deleted;

+Tip:
+Realm provide a good cheatsheet how to use NSPredicate, as is something that you need to use on CoreData, check here: https://academy.realm.io/posts/nspredicate-cheatsheet/

 </details>

 <details>